peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
 2. Login to the website using a non admin account.
 3. Navigate to the Coin List page using the link in the nav bar.
-4. Select any coin from the list and click the Copy button - confrim that the copy modal appears with the correct coin information displayed.
+4. Select any coin from the list and click the Copy button - confirm that the copy modal appears with the correct coin information displayed.
 5. Click on the date field and confirm the date selector modal appears.
 Select a date from the date selector.
 6. Enter some custom notes in the notes field.
 7. Click the Copy button to copy the coin entry with custom notes into your collection.
 Confirm flash message "Coin added to your collection" appears at the top of the screen.